 Cushioning the impact

-death cover.
-It pays a set amount of money when the insured person
+Life cover pays a set amount of money when you die.
+The money

-dies.
-The money will go to the people you nominate as beneficiaries
+will go to the people you nominate as beneficiaries on your policy.

-on your policy.
-If you have not made a binding nomination then a Trustee or your
+If you have not named someone on your policy then a Trustee or your

 Do you need life cover?

 Life cover is 'guaranteed renewable', meaning it will

 generally only stop if you stop paying for it, or when you reach a

 particular age.
 It will continue even if you suffer an illness or